 About the University Athletic Association of the Philippines

-The University Athletic Association of the Philippines was founded in 1938 and is now currently in its 82nd basketball championship season overall.
-Originally featuring only four teams– Far Eastern University, National University, the University of the Philippines, and the University of Santo Tomas– the league has undergone multiple expansions through the years.
+The University Athletic Association of the Philippines was founded in 1938 and has been in operation for over 80 years.
+Originally featuring only four teams– Far Eastern University, National University, the University of the Philippines, and the University of Santo Tomas – the league has undergone multiple expansions through the years.

 By the 1952-53 season, the UAAP had expanded to include Adamson University, Manila Central University, the University of Manila, and the University of the East.
 The UAAP’s second expansion saw the acceptance of Ateneo in 1978 and the fourth expansion in 1986 admitted De La Salle University.